 The #2MT-A mandrel fits all lathes with a #2 Morse taper.
+The 3/8" x 16 tpi stud has a flute in the threads making it self tapping.
 The thickest diameter is 7/8” and is preferred by turners who do not want to use it in their jaw chuck and are more comfortable with the thinner diameter.
-The spanner hole is used for leverage to help loosen turning; use 1/4" allen wrench or screw driver (photo)
+The spanner hole is used for leverage to help loosen turning; use 1/4" allen wrench or screw driver (photo).
+The back end is threaded 1/4" x 20 tpi for a draw bar.

 The #2MT-B mandrel fits all lathes with a #2 Morse taper.
 Because the body is thicker, 1 1/8” diameter, this mandrel has the additional option of being able to be used in a jaw chuck (see photo to right).
 A lot of turners do not want to remove the jaw chuck for each stopper.
 This mandrel has all the same features and costs the same as the #2MT-A and the spanner hole used same as above.

-The 152 mandrels are made to thread directly on the head stock spindle as shown on the right.
-Does not use a draw bar.
-In place of the spanner hole, there are flats on 2 sides of the neck to use pliers.
-There are 3 thread sizes:
+These mandrels are made to thread directly on the head stock spindle as shown on the right.
+You do not use a draw bar with these mandrels.
+There are flats on 2 sides of the neck for a wrench to hold the mandrel if the wood blank is hard to remove.
+This style mandrel is available in 3 sizes:

 1” x 8 tpi = all Jet, Rikon and most midi and mini lathes